 This course reviews computed tomography examination procedures of the head, neck and thorax including patient care, patient preparation, application procedures, contrast agents, anatomy and physiology, scanning procedures, special procedures, and common pathologies.
 Indications and contraindications for the study as well as selection of contrast media will be explored.

-Clock hours of classroom lecture: 40 Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis